lammps/lammps/doc/src/Fortran.rst

 .. f:function:: extract_compute(id, style, type)

-   This function calls :c:func:`lammps_extract_compute` and returns a pointer to LAMMPS data tied to the :cpp:class:`Compute` class, specifically data provided by the compute identified by *id*.
+   This function calls :cpp:func:`lammps_extract_compute` and returns a pointer to LAMMPS data tied to the :cpp:class:`Compute` class, specifically data provided by the compute identified by *id*.
 Computes may provide global, per-atom, or local data, and those data may be a scalar, a vector, or an